-Those service members with multiple deployments and combat exposure are at the greatest risk of developing drug and alcohol problems, use more prescribed medications, and often exhibit a co-occurring triad of Post-Traumatic Stress Disorder (PTSD), traumatic brain injury (TBI), and pain, which complicates the problems with drug and alcohol use.
-Additionally, difficulties in civilian life -- setbacks such as job loss, divorce and financial problems -- all common for returning vets -- may push as many as 13 percent of vets toward drinking and drugs.
+Service members with multiple deployments and combat exposure are at the greatest risk of developing drug and alcohol problems, use more prescribed medications, and often exhibit a co-occurring triad of Post-Traumatic Stress Disorder (PTSD), traumatic brain injury (TBI), and pain, which complicates the problems with drug and alcohol use.
+Additionally, difficulties in civilian life including setbacks such as job loss, divorce and financial problems are all common for returning vets and may push as many as 13 percent of them toward drinking and drugs.